Board of Directors (2019- 2020)

 Bénédicte is the Coordinator of the Canadian Network for the Prevention of Elder Abuse.
 She is also the Social Media Coordinator for the British Columbia Law Institute and its division, the Canadian Centre for Elder Law, all based in Vancouver, B.C.
 Bénédicte holds a master’s degree in English Literature from the University of Poitiers, France.
 Past experiences run the gamut from language instruction to talent acquisition and museum management.
 These experiences contributed to her appreciation of the bonds that connect us — linguistic, historical or generational — and of the importance of protecting and championing them.
 Joining teams that embrace aging and social justice seemed like the next logical step.

-Dr. Samir Sinha
+Member - Dr. Samir Sinha

 Director of Geriatrics, Mount Sinai and the University Health Network Hospitals